wh1tney/dogeify/README.md

 # Dogeify

-TODO: Write a gem description
+Ruby gem that translates text into doge-speak.

 ## Installation